rails/spring/README.md

 sys     0m0.066s
 ```

-That wasn't particularly fast because it was the first run, so spring
+That wasn't particularly fast because it was the first run, so Spring
 had to boot the application.
 It's now running:

 ```